Search: 7 results

 Exact Match

-And when he was come in, he saith unto them, Why make ye this ado, and weep? the damsel is not dead, but sleepeth.
+And when he had come in, he saith to them, Why make ye this tumult, and weep? the damsel is not dead, but sleepeth.

-And they laughed him to scorn.
-But when he had put them all out, he taketh the father and the mother of the damsel, and them that were with him, and entereth in where the damsel was lying.
+And they derided him: but when he had put them all out, he taketh the father and the mother of the damsel, and them that were with him, and entereth in where the damsel was lying.

-And straightway the damsel arose, and walked; for she was of the age of twelve years.
-And they were astonished with a great astonishment.
+And immediately the damsel arose and walked, for she was twelve years old.
+And they were astonished with great astonishment.

-And brought his head in a charger, and gave it to the damsel: and the damsel gave it to her mother.
+and brought his head upon a dish, and gave it to the damsel, and the damsel gave it to her mother.

 Search Results by Versions